-A: Generally, the basic amount of your monthly benefit at or after age 55 is determined by multiplying your "Years of Credited Benefit Service" times 3% of your "Monthly Compensation" as those terms are defined in the Plan.
+A: Generally, the basic amount of your monthly benefit at or after age 55 for benefits earned prior to January 1, 2021, or age 60 for benefits earned after January 1, 2021, is determined by multiplying 3% of your "Monthly Compensation" by your "Years of Credited Benefit Service" as those terms are defined in the Plan.

-Please see SPD, Section IV, on pages 11-15.
-Only the Plan Administration Office can give you an official calculation on your benefit.
+Please see SPD, Section IV, on pages 12-17.
+Only the Plan Administration Office can give you an official calculation of your benefit.
 Contact the Plan Administration Office at the address listed above for more information.